 In developing countries, cervical cancer kills more women than any other cancer.
 Over 80% of women newly diagnosed with cervical cancer live in these countries.
 Most have never been screened; many are diagnosed too late for recovery.

-Cervical cancer is one of the easiest cancers to detect, treat, and cure when caught early.
+Thanks to HPV self-testing, cervical cancer is one of the easiest cancers to detect, treat, and cure when caught early.
 If every woman were screened just once in her lifetime, global cervical cancer rates would drop by 30%; screened twice, rates drop by 60%1.

 Women in developing nations are no more susceptible to the disease than their sisters in the first world.
 They simply do not have access to screening and treatment.